DOH-WALTON UPDATES POSITIVE CASES OF COVID-19 AND ONE ADDITIONAL DEATH

 - Demographic information on cases due to ongoing epidemiological

-- A 53-year old female who tested positive to COVID 19 has passed away.
-There have been 23 deaths with confirmed COVID-19.
-Current COVID19 Hospitalizations in Walton County Hospitals (3) This data may include persons other than Walton County cases.
+- An 86-year-old male diagnosed with COVID 19 has passed away.
+There have been 16 deaths with confirmed COVID-19.
+Current COVID19 Hospitalizations in Walton County Hospitals (10) This data may include persons other than Walton County cases.

-- Included in total cases is 96 Walton County jail staff and inmates and 28 Walton Academy for Growth and Change staff and inmates located in DeFuniak Springs which are listed as DeFuniak Springs cases.
+- Included in total cases is 90 Walton County jail staff and inmates located in DeFuniak Springs which are listed as DeFuniak Springs cases.

-- Included in total cases is (78) residents and/or staff that have tested positive for COVID-19 in one Long Term Care Facility in DeFuniak Springs, (7) in one Long Term Care Facility in Miramar Beach, (8) in one Long Term Care Facility in Santa Rosa Beach, and (2) in one Long Term Care Facility in Destin.
+- Included in total cases is (78) residents and/or staff that have tested positive for COVID-19 in one Long Term Care Facility in DeFuniak Springs, (7) in one Long Term Care Facility in Miramar Beach and (8) in one Long Term Care Facility in Santa Rosa Beach.
 The daily COVID-19 report also includes information from the Agency for Health Care Administration, by county about cases and deaths related to staff or residents in long-term care facilities his report is also available at FloridaHealthCOVID19.gov.

 - Effective July 2, 2020, COVID-19 confirmed through antigen testing are included in overall case counts.
 Antigen tests are a new way to check for active COVID-19 infection at the time of your appointment.